Nikoleta79/RealEstateCareapp/README.md

 Design Framework: The app uses Ionic for a responsive, mobile-first design that adapts to both mobile and desktop devices.

-Theming: The app supports light and dark modes, with a custom theme applied to maintain visual consistency across various screens.
+Theming: The app supports  custom theme applied to maintain visual consistency across various screens.

 UI Elements: Ionic’s UI components (like <ion-button>, <ion-input>, <ion-list>) are used to create a polished, native-like experience on mobile devices.